Korea Institute Undergraduate Summer Research Travel Grants

 Korea Institute Undergraduate Summer Research Grants are awarded to Harvard undergraduates in the humanities or social sciences for research and/or field work related to a senior honors thesis on a topic related to Korea/Korean studies.
-While travel is prohibited by the University due to COVID-19, the KI will fund remote summer research for Summer 2021.
-This program cannot fund travel, travel-related expenses, nor the hiring of research assistants.
-Proposals for remote research not related to a senior thesis are not eligible for this program.
+This program cannot fund the hiring of research assistants.
+Proposals for research not related to a senior thesis are not eligible for this program.

 Applicants must be in good academic standing and have completed at least two years of Korean language study or have comparable proficiency.
 In the case of exceptionally strong projects, more limited language background may be considered.
 It is important that applicants begin drafting research proposals early, in close consultation with their thesis advisor(s).
 Applicants should provide their recommenders a copy of their proposal before letters of recommendation are written.

 Use the online CARAT system to apply to the Korea Institute Undergraduate Summer Research Grants via: https://carat.fas.harvard.edu/ This grant is listed under Korea Institute-Summer Research Grants.

 The CARAT application also requires a resume, unofficial transcript from my.harvard, statement of purpose, and two recommendation letters.
 Recommendation letters may be uploaded and submitted directly into CARAT by faculty recommenders or emailed to the KI Coordinator Catherine Glover (email@example.com) by the deadline.
 Letters written by faculty are preferred.